casper-network/casper-sidecar/rpc_sidecar/README.md

 ## Synopsis

-The sidecar is a process that runs alongside the Casper node and exposes a JSON-RPC interface for interacting with the node.
-The RPC protocol allows for basic operations like querying global state, sending transactions and deploys etc. All of the RPC methods are documented [here](https://docs.casper.network/developers/json-rpc/).
+The Casper Event Sidecar is a process that connects to the RPC port of a Casper node and exposes a JSON-RPC interface for interacting with that node.
+The RPC protocol allows for basic operations like querying global state, sending transactions and deploys, etc. All of the RPC methods are documented [here](https://docs.casper.network/developers/json-rpc/).

 ## Protocol
 The sidecar maintains a TCP connection with the node and communicates using a custom binary protocol built on top of [Juliet](https://github.com/casper-network/juliet).
 The protocol uses a request-response model where the sidecar sends simple self-contained requests and the node responds to them.
 The requests can be split into these main categories: